rammohanreddys/Kubestronaut/2.CKA/1.Architecture/Architecture.md

 * **Kube-Controller-Manager** (State Enforcer): Runs continuous background controller loops (E.g., Node Controller, Deployment Controller).
 It compares the actual state of the cluster agaist the desired state and make adjustments if they don't match.

 * **Cloud-Controller-Manager** (Cloud Integrator): Connects your cluster to a cloud provider's API (AWS, GCP, AZURE) to manage resources like load balancers and storage volumes.

+#### 2. Worker Nodes:

+Worker nodes are physical or virtual compute instances that host and runs containerized applications.

+* **Kubelet** (Node Agent): An agent running on every worker node.
+It receives commands from the Kube-Apiserver and ensures that the containers described in the PodSpec are running and healthy.

+* **Kube-Proxy** (Network Agent): Manages internal network rules on each node, routing traffic to the correct pods across the cluster using OS packet filtering (iptables /IPVS).

+* **Container Runtime** (Execution Engine): The software responsible for pulling images and running container instances (E.g., ContainerD, docker, CRI-O).